 Read MoreWhat a Mess!

 It’s been three months now, and nobody seems to know what to do about the Deshaun Watson situation.
-What’s becoming clear is that the culture of the National Football League does not align with its […]
+What’s becoming clear is that the culture of the National Football League does not align with its core values.
+At least when it concerns incidents of sexual or domestic violence.
+Values are […]

 Read MoreNaomi Osaka Delivers a Message

 I’m a big fan of Naomi Osaka.
 She has guts.
-Not only is she one of the top tennis players in the world, but she is also one of the most effective communicators in professional […]
+Not only is she one of the top tennis players in the world, but she is also one of the most effective communicators in professional sports.
+Once again, Osaka has brought attention to an important issue and started a public […]

 Read MoreHere We Go Again

 Several months back I wrote about how we as fans contribute to the culture of the game, and yet we find ourselves here again.
 It seems a few people did not listen.
-This first week […]
+This first week and half of the NBA playoffs have seen a number of fans banned from NBA […]

 Read MoreThe Power of a Nemesis

 The semi-vaccinated public is returning to large gatherings.
 For over a year, we have either been alone or with close friends and family members.
-Consequently, now have to face our nemeses once again and learn […]
+Consequently, now have to face our nemeses once again and learn how to play nicely with them.
+They didn’t go away, but they are no longer […]

 Read More50 Is The New 50

 Phil Mickelson shocked the world and thrilled a large gallery last week by becoming the oldest major champion in golf history.
-He held off a charge by a much younger Brooks Koepka to win the […]
+He held off a charge by a much younger Brooks Koepka to win the PGA Championship on a thrilling Sunday afternoon.
+He looked cool doing it, too, wearing state […]

 Read MoreThe Least Interesting Thing About You

 Your body is the least interesting thing about you.
 I stole this from one of my favorite podcasters, Madi Murphy of The Bad Broadcast.
-Unfortunately, female athletes are still critiqued and judged on their bodies. […]
+Unfortunately, female athletes are still critiqued and judged on their bodies.
+Liz Cambage of the WNBA’s Las Vegas Aces was referred to as 300 lbs by […]

 Read MoreSting Like a Bee

 This past Thursday was World Bee Day, honoring the birthday of the world’s first beekeeper.
 Its purpose is to acknowledge bees and other pollinators in the ecosystem.
-It’s a good reminder for us to be […]
+It’s a good reminder for us to be more like bees.
+Each bee only makes a small amount of honey in its lifetime. […]

 Read MoreEat ‘Em Up, Kats!

 Congratulations to the Sam Houston State Bearkats for winning the NCAA Football FCS Division championship last week.
-It was a strange game that ended a peculiar football season, and, in many ways, it may have […]
+It was a strange game that ended a peculiar football season, and, in many ways, it may have been a sign of things to come.
+In Huntsville, Texas, Sam Houston State University is […]

 Read MoreThe Power of One

 We know there is no I in team, but there can be one (or sometimes a few) player that heavily influences the team.
-I recently read about Miami Heat veteran player, Udonis Haslem, and his […]
+I recently read about Miami Heat veteran player, Udonis Haslem, and his tenure on the team more so as a mentor than a player.
+The Heat organization […]

 Read MoreTesting is Failing

 The Tokyo Olympics are in trouble.
 The immediate issue is COVID-19.
 Case rates in Japan are rising while vaccination rates are low.
-It will take a logistical miracle to figure out protocols and rules on […]
+It will take a logistical miracle to figure out protocols and rules on how to follow them effectively.
+Public pressure is mounting to cancel them altogether.
+However, there […]

 Read MoreWinning the Week

 Last week did not get off to a good start for my home team Houston Astros.
-Their tour of shame entered the Bronx on Tuesday for a three-game set, and the Yankees fans did not […]
+Their tour of shame entered the Bronx on Tuesday for a three-game set, and the Yankees fans did not disappoint.
+The socially-distance crowd of ten thousand treated the Astros with the expected anti-social behavior. […]

 Read MoreIs Nepotism a Necessary Evil?

 I recently heard a podcast from two former NFL players discussing Tim Tebow’s return to the NFL, nearly a decade later.
 Their comments summarized were that Tebow only got the job because 1.
-Who he […]
+Who he knew and 2.
+He is just a great human.
+They also referenced his stint in […]

 Read MoreSport Driving the Culture of Society

 We are all aware of the need to establish a winning culture in sport to achieve optimal performance, but it should also be considered that sport can affect the culture in a society.
-This is […]
+This is not a new concept; studies have indicated that sport can incite such a wave of […]

 Read MoreSearching for Fat Tails

 Big-time data analytics has arrived in college football.
 FCS Division school Presbyterian College in Clinton, South Carolina has hired Kevin Kelley to coach the Blue Hose next year in the Pioneer League.
-Kelley has been […]
+Kelley has been a successful high school coach at Pulaski Academy in Little Rock, Arkansas.
+For the last […]

 Read MorePatience and Discipline

 Getting drafted in the first round of the NFL draft is an incredible accomplishment.
-Not only do you have to be a great player who has demonstrated the ability to play at the highest level, […]
+Not only do you have to be a great player who has demonstrated the ability to play at the highest level, but you also have to convince teams that you can make the transition to the […]

 Read MoreCan We Handle the Truth?

 More so than other sports, Major League Baseball is woven tightly into the culture of our society.
 The two evolve together.
-Last weekend, the San Diego Padres and the Los Angeles Dodgers completed the second […]
+Last weekend, the San Diego Padres and the Los Angeles Dodgers completed the second of two consecutive weekend series.
+Not only were they seven great games with a sense […]

 Read MoreShould Athletic Talents Build the Foundations of Education?

 Many parents often start their kids in school a year later than they are actually eligible.
-There are often many reasons for this: size, social development, signs of delayed learning, etc. A common one, is […]
+There are often many reasons for this: size, social development, signs of delayed learning, etc. A common one, is often so their child can be bigger for sports in the future.
+A concept I […]

 Read MoreThe Facilitators of Abusive Cultures in Sport

 For abusive cultures to survive and even prosper, the abusers need to be supported, they need facilitators.
-The facilitators are usually management or a funding agency with the role of facilitator varying dependent upon the […]
+The facilitators are usually management or a funding agency with the role of facilitator varying dependent upon the individual circumstance.
+Some facilitators of abuse in sport will claim to have not known what […]

 Read MoreFind Your Flow

 What has gotten you through the past year?
 Have you taken up baking sourdough bread or nurturing a small jungle of houseplants?
-According to psychologist Adam Grant, many of us have been in a state […]
+According to psychologist Adam Grant, many of us have been in a state of languishing.
+We’re not depressed or burned out, but just feeling joyless and aimless.
+The […]

 Read MoreNot So Glad All Over

 Sunday night’s announcement that twelve of the largest European soccer teams were pulling out of UEFA Champions League competition to form the new European Super League rocked the football world.
-The reaction was loud and […]
+The reaction was loud and intense.
+Politicians screamed.
+Fans of rival clubs, both in and out of the proposed new […]

 Read MoreThe Mindful Athlete

 There are plenty of quotes and cliches about the mental aspect of sports.
 Mountaineer Edmund Hillary, the first to climb Mount Everest, once said: “It is not the mountain we conquer, but ourselves.”
-Muhammad Ali […]
+Muhammad Ali stressed that the will must be stronger than the skill.
+And as legendary women’s basketball […]

 Read MoreThe Culture Behind Competition in Sport

 For many in sport, striving to be their best and comparing their efforts against their competition is what pushes the boundaries of performance.
-Double Olympic Heptathlon Champion Daley Thompson once said he would train twice […]
+Double Olympic Heptathlon Champion Daley Thompson once said he would train twice on Christmas day as he presumed his competitors would only train once.
+The word competition […]

 Read MoreHope is Dope!

 “Dude, You’re On ESPN!”
 That’s what Dom Valdespino told his girlfriend, Hope Trautwein, after she completed the impossible last weekend, a perfect perfect game.
 That’s right, two perfects.
-Twenty-one batters came up, and twenty-one batters […]
+Twenty-one batters came up, and twenty-one batters struck out.
+No one put a ball in play.
+Nobody had done this before in […]

 Read MoreGolf is Not a Game of Perfect

 Golf is the antidote to our anxious western culture.
-To be successful at golf, you have to unlearn many habits that have been drilled into us in school and later as we worked our way […]
+To be successful at golf, you have to unlearn many habits that have been drilled into us in school and later as we worked our way up the corporate ladder.
+Frederick Winslow Taylor and his scientific management style have turned us […]

 Read MorePIVOT!!
 PIVOT!!

 When we hear the word “pivot” I’d be willing to bet many of us first think of Ross Geller’s famous “PIVOT!!
 PIVOT!!”
-Growing up a dancer, when I hear the word pivot, I think of […]
+Growing up a dancer, when I hear the word pivot, I think of a change of direction, or a turn.
+Pivoting is common in many sports: basketball players […]

 Read MoreAre All of Your Organization’s Actions in the Best Interests of the Athletes and Team?

 Yesterday, Culture in Sports participated in our first webinar.
 It was with Drexel University’s School of Education’s Sport Coaching Leadership Program.
-It was a great opportunity for us to share what we are currently working […]
+It was a great opportunity for us to share what we are currently working on at Culture in Sports.
+In addition to writing every day about all topics within […]

 Read MoreThe Coaching Relationship; Avoiding Toxicity

 A few hours after this article drops, Culture in Sports will be presenting its first webinar in conjunction with Drexel University’s School of Education’s Sport Coaching Leadership Program.
-The title and subject matter of this […]
+The title and subject matter of this webinar is” A Bad Playing Field: Recognizing and remedying toxic cultures in sport: Perceptions for […]

 Read MoreThe Lessons of a Value Based Culture in Performance Sport

 How do we instil the values into the athletes in our shared sports culture?
 How are these values created and subsequently evolve?
-Are they set in stone for any member of the sports culture to […]
+Are they set in stone for any member of the sports culture to sign up to or do they evolve organically in line with the values of the […]

 Read MoreYou Can’t Hoot with the Owls at Night and Fly with the Eagles in the Morning

 Have you seen Ted Lasso yet?
 If not, you should.
 It’s not really about what you expect it to be.
-Sure, the show chronicles a folksy American football coach from Kansas going to England to […]
+Sure, the show chronicles a folksy American football coach from Kansas going to England to coach a Premier League team.
+Much of the comedy centers around the clash in cultures […]

 Read MoreHey, You’ve Got Politics in My Sports

 I love both chocolate and peanut butter.
 Put the two together, and you have magic.
 This simple but genius idea behind Reese’s Peanut Butter Cups has made Halloween and Easter better holidays.
-It also created […]
+It also created one of the most effective marketing campaigns ever.
+A guy walking down the street eating […]

 Read More“Sport has the Power to Change the World”

 Nelson Mandela is famously quoted as saying “Sport has the power to change the world.
 It has the power to inspire.
-It has the power to unite people in a way that little else does. […]
+It has the power to unite people in a way that little else does.
+It speaks to youth in a language they understand.”
+This is one of my favorite […]

 Read MoreAre We Burning Kids Out?

 Youth sports are a staple of American culture, often viewed as the surest track to developing talented athletes.
 It makes sense — more practice time and more gameplay lead to better skill and fitness.
-For […]
+For parents hoping to see their kids earn a college scholarship or start a pro career, […]

 Read MoreThe Power of Positive Thinking

 Have you ever been to a yoga class?
 If not, you should try it sometime.
 You learn a lot about yourself, mostly about how inflexible you are.
 It is a place without judgment.
-At least […]
+At least they say it is.
+You hear a lot about this journey you are on, about […]

 Read MoreZuzu’s Petals

 “You died on a Saturday morning” No matter how many times I watch Forrest Gump, that line always gets to me.
 Why did Jenny have to die?
-She had worked so hard to overcome her […]
+She had worked so hard to overcome her demons and redeem herself.
+She, Forrest, and Forrest should have lived happily ever after in […]

 Read MoreDehumanizing Athletes: “I Have Feelings Too”

 The nature of sports tends to obscure athletes’ human qualities.
 We often view them as a source of entertainment, as a distraction from the concerns of the real world.
-When they step out of their […]
+When they step out of their roles as performers, it’s taboo.
+Athletes using their voices to advocate a cause — a […]

 Read MoreThe Black and White of Ethics

 Sport has had a long a varied history with ethics and ethical behaviour from the systematic abuse of gymnasts to the systematic doping in the peloton.
-Recently there seems to have been a split into […]
+Recently there seems to have been a split into two forms of ethical behaviour: not getting caught vs not doing it at all – […]

 Read MoreThe Wide World of Sports

 We are all from somewhere, and this is important because it is the beginning of our story.
 We don’t know how our story ends but we know where it started.
 Everybody has a story.
-Each […]
+Each story is different, and each one is interesting.
+People enjoy sports for many different reasons, […]

 Read MoreStraw, Sticks, or Bricks?

 You can tell a lot about an organization’s culture or an individual’s character by how they handle setbacks.
 There are two paths to go down, acceptance or denial.
 Setbacks are inevitable.
 We know this.
-Lately, […]
+Lately, it seems that they are coming at us more frequently and with more incredible velocity. […]

 Read MoreOut With the Old, In With the New?

 If you do what you’ve always done, you’ll get the results you’ve always got.
 Sometimes, that’s great, when your past results are winning.
 How long should leaders stay in their position of power?
-Some very […]
+Some very successful coaches and leaders have had very lengthy stays in their positions: Bill Belichick, John […]

 Read MoreDon’t Let Your Babies Grow up to Judge Cowboys

 If you are of a certain age and enjoy country music at all, you immediately recognize the lyrics to Mammas Don’t Let Your Babies Grow Up to be Cowboys.
-Ed and Patsy Bruce wrote this […]
+Ed and Patsy Bruce wrote this song in 1975, but Waylon Jennings and Willie Nelson made it famous in 1978.
+It […]

 Read MoreIt’s Time to Level Up

 Athletes understand the importance of challenging themselves to reach the next level.
 Yet, the organizations that support them are stuck in complacency.
-As a sports fan, I continue to be amazed by the athletes in […]
+As a sports fan, I continue to be amazed by the athletes in the events I watch.
+Whether the competition is amateur or professional, individual or team, local, […]

 Read MoreWhat is Your Why?

-In January of 2021 Ryan Smith, the new owner of the Utah Jazz announced that for every Jazz win, they would award a 4-year full ride scholarship to a Utah high school senior to attend […]
+In January of 2021 Ryan Smith, the new owner of the Utah Jazz announced that for every Jazz win, they would award a 4-year full ride scholarship to a Utah high school senior to attend a Utah University.
+They have since awarded 30 scholarships and the Jazz have risen to […]

 Read MoreAre We Rooting For Laundry?

 “The sea was angry that day, my friends.”
 Suppose you are, like me, a Seinfeld fan.
-In that case, you immediately recall this line and remember George Costanza’s speech at the diner explaining how he […]
+In that case, you immediately recall this line and remember George Costanza’s speech at the diner explaining how he overcame his fears and saved the whale by extracting Kramer’s golf ball from its blowhole. […]

 Read MoreThe Power of Inclusivity

 In the summer of 2015, I had the opportunity to be involved with the Special Olympics World Games based in Los Angeles, California.
-I spent the whole week working the volleyball portion of the whole […]
+I spent the whole week working the volleyball portion of the whole tournament.
+Teams came from all corners of the world to participate.
+I have never seen […]

 Read MoreThe GOAT and the Golden Eggs

 I wish Tiger Woods well in his recovery.
 The news of his accident was shocking.
-Coming just a little over a year after Kobe Bryant’s tragic death, we all wondered if we had lost another […]
+Coming just a little over a year after Kobe Bryant’s tragic death, we all wondered if we had lost another of our sports heroes too soon.
+Fortunately, this time, the accident wasn’t fatal.
+However, questions […]

 Read MoreEndure, Learn, and Move On

 I apologize in advance to all of you haters out there.
 I am an Astros fan.
 Still am.
 Let me explain.
 I live in The Woodlands, Texas.
-It is a suburban utopia just north of […]
+It is a suburban utopia just north of Houston.
+As the name suggests, there are lots of trees.
+It is a master-planned community […]

 Read MoreDo We Still Need A League Of Their Own?

-With the month of March being celebrated as Women’s History Month in the United States, what could be a more appropriate topic of discussion than the disparity in professional sports between male and female pro […]
+With the month of March being celebrated as Women’s History Month in the United States, what could be a more appropriate topic of discussion than the disparity in professional sports between male and female pro athletes?
+You would be hard pressed to find someone who is not familiar with any […]

 Read MoreLost in Others’ Whys

 When we are young our days are explorations of anything new.
-We do stuff because we think it looks like fun; our older brother/ sister does it; dad/ mum says it would be go for […]
+We do stuff because we think it looks like fun; our older brother/ sister does it; dad/ mum says it would be go for us/ it is on the school curriculum/saw it on YouTube …The reasons for why we […]

 Read MoreTeamwork Makes the Dream Work

 In week 17 of the 2020 NFL season the Seattle Seahawks beat the San Francisco 49ers, in fact they had already clinched the win in their final possession of the game.
-Most quarterbacks would take […]
+Most quarterbacks would take a knee and let the clock play out.
+Instead, Russell Wilson through a pass to […]

 Read MoreThe ‘Business’ of Team Sports

 Every team has a culture, the question is what does this culture say about the team?
 A culture is a set of observable behaviors that are promoted and widely accepted by the organization.
-Teams whose […]
+Teams whose members are aligned culturally, are more engaged and have better morale which ultimately leads to […]

 Read MoreThe Olympics, China and the Possibility of Boycott

 It seems difficult in 2021 to separate sports from politics.
-Calls now are rising on both sides of the U.S. and Canadian border and across the Western nations to organize a boycott of or put […]
+Calls now are rising on both sides of the U.S. and Canadian border and across the Western nations to organize a boycott of or put pressure on the International Olympic Committee to force a move of the 2022 Winter Olympic […]

 Read MoreThe Highs and Lows in Sports Help Bring People Together

 On Tuesday, February 23rd golf legend Tiger Woods experienced a terrifying car accident.
 His car tumbled down a hill and he was pulled out of the SUV by the jaws of life.
-After the accident, […]
+After the accident, he was immediately rushed to the hospital and sent to surgery.
+Tiger Woods experienced a […]

 Read MoreLife in the Fast Lane: ‘Bad’ Boys on Bikes

 Marco Lucchinelli is an Italian former professional, and legendary, Grand Prix motorcycle road racer, who in 1981 won the FIM 500cc World Championship with Suzuki.
-He is known for being fast … very fast, and he […]
+He is known for being fast … very fast, and he lived his life that way too.
+Lucchinelli had a taste for the seamier things in […]

 Read MoreCompetition Is a Great Time for Reflection and Discussion

 There are many coaches who say that they remember their losses the most.
-After the losses, many coaches begin a period of reflection as to why the loss happened, whether the athletes or coaches could […]
+After the losses, many coaches begin a period of reflection as to why the loss happened, whether the athletes or coaches could have done something differently, or maybe a change to a small part of the training […]

 Read MoreMy Game of the Century

 In Nebraska, where I grew up, everyone knows about the 1972 Nebraska-Oklahoma game.
 It is known as the “Game of the Century.”
 Lyle Bremser’s call of the classic Johnny Rodgers punt return is legendary.
-Still […]
+Still today, it is considered the best game in the history of college football.
+Unfortunately, it […]

 Read MoreRings of Loyalty

 Okay, full disclosure here, even though this is only my second article, I may ruffle some feathers with these next few statements.
-I am a native New Englander, which means I have a passion for […]
+I am a native New Englander, which means I have a passion for all things related to New England sports, and a significant distaste for a certain professional […]

 Read MoreForever Changing Goalposts

 On Monday 22 February the British Prime Minister, Boris Johnston, unveiled the UK’s latest road map to lead the UK out of lockdown into the new ‘normal’ of existing with Covid.
-12 April being the […]
+12 April being the date set to resume all sport for those under 18 years old.
+Lockdowns in the […]

 Read MoreLouder Cheers and Less Boos

 What role do we have as spectators and fans when it comes to sports culture?
-We know how toxic it is to have rude parents in the stands of youth games, but why does that […]
+We know how toxic it is to have rude parents in the stands of youth games, but why does that seem to be lost at the professional level?
+Support and loyalty to a team is […]

 Read MoreWhat Can I Do to Make the Culture at My Sports Team Better?

 There are so many great ideas on how to influence positive change in an organization that are spoken about in academia, leadership circles, and in the news.
 Everyone has an idea.
-Everyone is an expert. […]
+Everyone is an expert.
+Everyone wants to give you their idea, but at a cost.
+The cost normally starts […]

 Read MoreThe Problem With Professional Franchises

 There are two hallmarks that make North American (U.S. & Canadian, specifically) professional sports different than their global peers.
-The first of these is that North American pro leagues, going back to the turn of […]
+The first of these is that North American pro leagues, going back to the turn of the 20th Century, have been have been aligned toward maximizing the value of their individual […]

 Read More‘Trivialized, Infantilized, and Sexualized’

-His name was Eddie… he was my first unfortunate experience of sexism in sport, before that I always felt safe on the swimming team and playing netball and softball with my classmates at my girls-only […]
+His name was Eddie… he was my first unfortunate experience of sexism in sport, before that I always felt safe on the swimming team and playing netball and softball with my classmates at my girls-only school.
+Eddie, whose image is forever burned into my memory, was a ‘little’ man and […]

 Read MoreFlopping

 Last week, LeBron James earned a warning from the NBA for his acting.
-While his acting was not good enough to win at the Oscars or Golden Globes, it did fool the officials on the […]
+While his acting was not good enough to win at the Oscars or Golden Globes, it did fool the officials on the court and they called a foul on the opposing player.
+The Lakers were down by […]

 Read MoreBlack Sox and Whistleblowing

-Anyone familiar with sports, and baseball in particular, is sure to have heard of the infamous 1919 scandal involving the Chicago White Sox and the allegations that they “threw” (no pun intended) the World Series […]
+Anyone familiar with sports, and baseball in particular, is sure to have heard of the infamous 1919 scandal involving the Chicago White Sox and the allegations that they “threw” (no pun intended) the World Series against the Cincinnati Reds that year.
+The background, for those unfamiliar, is that members of […]

 Read MoreStitched Up: Racism in Australian Football

 The Australian Football League (AFL) has a long unfortunate history of systemic racism.
-Although the AFL was the first major sporting code in Australia to adopt a no-tolerance stance over racial-sledging on-field, the sport is […]
+Although the AFL was the first major sporting code in Australia to adopt a no-tolerance stance over racial-sledging on-field, the sport is proliferated with shameful incidences.
+Australian sporting fans, it is theorized, struggle to include the indigenous […]

 Read MoreWhy We Need More Parents in the Stands